BrandyJSon/HTBWriteups/unix/gofer/writeup.md

 * #### 2.
 Disable gopher:// wrapper if not used in business operations
 * #### 3.
 Improve blacklist to include /0 or implement a whitelist if possible

+###  HTTP allows for web proxy crednitals to be intercepted

+* #### 1.
+Implemented HTTPS and updating all employees and scripts that connect to the web proxy will prevent credentials from being sent over the network in plaintext.

 ### CronJob leaks credentials of employee account

 * #### 1.
 Use -n flag and a netrc file in the root directory